plaidchuck/WGU/D315 - Network And Security Foundations/Section2.md

 **Bluesnarfing/bluejacking** - Packet sniffing or hacking bluetooth devices.

-**Fake Access** - "Evil twin", attacker makes a fake access point that someone inadvertently connects to
+**Fake Access** - "Evil twin", attacker makes a fake access point that someone inadvertently connects to, which is a man in the middle attack.
+Can be mitigated by using VPN which means intercepted data will still be encrypted

 **Rogue Access Point** - May not be necessarily malicious, but is the case of an unauthorized access point being connected to a network which could compromise security later